 - Use Virtual Goods – Virtual goods are great for point “burn” – something for users to put their points towards.

 - Mobile, Social, and Geo – Mobile, Social Media, and Geographic targeting are great additions to your program when you can tie together the entire experience cross-platform, get it shared, and target it by location.

-Bunchball is a leading provider of enterprise gamification, used to drive high value participation, engagement, loyalty and revenue.
+Bunchball is a leading provider of enterprise gamification, used to drive high-value participation, engagement, loyalty, and revenue.
 Bunchball’s gamification platform is a highly scalable and reliable cloud-based service for gamifying websites, social communities, and mobile applications.
-Bunchball has tracked over 20 billion actions that lead to customer loyalty and employee engagement for their clients.
+Bunchball has tracked over 20 billion actions that lead to customer loyalty and employee engagement for its clients.